ffxx68/Sharp_ce140f_emul/README.md

 The SD File System library is a small revision of the version found here: https://os.mbed.com/cookbook/SD-Card-File-System (the original didn't work out of the box, to me).
 By the way, it doesn't compile on the latest revision of the MBed library, so I had to rollback MBed (still v2) to revision #137.

 ## Acknowledgements
-All of this was made possible thanks to the help of the community of Sharp-PC enthusiasts, and in particular to the invaluable and excellent contribution by Remy, author of the https://pockemul.com/ emulator, who reverse engineered the CE-140F protocol.
+Remy, author of the https://pockemul.com/ emulator, who reverse engineered the CE-140F protocol.

-The MBed community as well was helpful in solving many issues I met along the way.
+Walter (http://www.cavefischer.at/spc/index.htm) who helped on the hardwware interface front.
+The entire community of Sharp-PC enthusiasts.
+The MBed forums.